Belarus presidential elections are all over before they start

 Plan of action

-The opposition distributed two plans of action for the aftermath of the elections using the super-secure Telegram channels that have been a thorn in the side of Russia’s FSB that has tried to ban them.
+The opposition distributed two plans of action for the aftermath of the elections using the super-secure Telegram channels that have been a thorn in the side of Russia’s FSB, which has tried to ban them.

 Plan A: if no state of emergency, vote late to avoid fraud, demand open and honest counting of votes.
 Rallies begin in big public spaces in Minsk & other cities from 22:00.

-Plan B: if state of emergency is announced: Big city rallies to focus on metro stations, car parks, & smaller squares; General strike all day Monday; and in the provinces, protestors asked to gather outside local government offices & demand officials defect.
+Plan B: if state of emergency is announced: Big city rallies to focus on metro stations, car parks and smaller squares; General strike all day Monday; and in the provinces, protestors asked to gather outside local government offices and demand officials defect.

-The scene is set for a big show down between the security forces and the Belarusian people beginning this evening.
+The scene is set for a big showdown between the security forces and the Belarusian people beginning this evening.

-The authorities are making it as hard as they can for the opposition to coordinate their actions.
+The authorities are making it as hard as they can for the opposition to co-ordinate their actions.
 On the eve of the election another 34 independent election observers were detained by police, who are hacking their phones and deleting their social media chats where they have been recording the election violations.
 Most of the chats in Minsk have already been deleted this way, reports Giczan.

 “Minsk.
 We receive multiple reports of VPN connection problems starting at 8am,” tweeted Franak Viacorka, a Belarusian journalist in Minsk.

 Others reported that services from BeltelecomBy, Belarus MTS and A1 Belarus, owned by A1 Telekom Austria Group, were all disrupted.
-In addition the ZUBR оnline platform endorsed by Tikhanovskaya campaign for monitoring of the elections is being blocked.
+In addition the ZUBR оnline platform endorsed by Tikhanovskaya's campaign for monitoring of the elections is being blocked.

 The Minsk authorities are clearly anticipating trouble and were putting up barricades in front of the important public buildings ahead of the expected demonstrations that will start this evening.